How to use the color palette tool

-This simple tool is more powerful than it looks.
-The colors we choose have a huge impact on our map: How it is perceived, how well our statement is communicated and how honest we present the data.
+This simple tool is powerful.
+The colors we choose have a huge impact on our map: How it is perceived, how well our statement is communicated, and how honest we present the data.
 The following article explains how to use the color palette and what the different options mean for our map design.

-This article won't explain the "Stops" menu.
-If you want to understand what stops mean and when to use which kind of stops, please visit the article "How to choose stops for choropleth maps".
+This article won't explain the "Interpolation" part of the feature.
+If you want to read up more on what interpolation means and when to use which kind of interpolation, please visit our article "How to choose an interpolation for your color scale".

 Sequential & diverging color palettes

-The first thing we'll see in the color palette tool is the option to choose other color palettes than the one that is selected by default.
-We can choose between four sequential color palettes (at the top) and three diverging color palettes (at the bottom).
+When we click on the color gradient, we choose other color palettes than the one that is selected by default.
+We can choose between six sequential color palettes (at the top) and three diverging color palettes (at the bottom).

 Diverging color palettes can be used when both extremes and the middle point of our scale are interesting for our map.
 We can use it for social studies or show how our regions compare to an average value (e.g. "Countries that are more and less religious than the world average").
 We can also use it for elections, especially in two-party-countries like the US: Each side of the palette can represent one party.

 We can create our own color palette by changing the colors of the color markers.
-To do so, we click on the color markers.
-A little color picker will appear that lets us choose a new color.
+To do so, click on the little wrench icon next to the gradient.
+A gradient with markers will appear.
+Click on the marker and a color picker will appear:

 Add & delete color markers

-If we want to add color markers, we simply click on some free space right below the color bar, next to the color markers that already exist.
+If we want to add color markers, click on some free space next to a color marker that already exist.
 The new color marker will automatically take the color of the color palette where you place the marker.
 Meaning, your map won't change if you just add new color markers (and don't drag them or change their color).

-To delete color markers, we can drag them down, away from the color bar.
-Opposite to adding color markers, that will indeed change the colors of
+To delete color markers, we can drag them up, away from the color bar.
+In contrast to adding color markers, that will often change the color of the gradient: